zach3141592/calHacksLockIn/README.md

 the first AI structural engineer -> you say what you want to build, blueprint tells you how to build it

+made for calhacks 2025 but stopped cuz wifi was shit

 ## Prerequisites

 - Node.js 18+ installed